 Throughout the program, seek feedback from apprentices, their teams and external partners.
 Look to actively evolve, improve and scale the program.
 Leverage lessons learned to enhance the speed, cost and effectiveness of future programs.
-With an established apprenticeship program, join an apprenticeship network to share and accelerate best practices with other companies.
+With an established apprenticeship program, work to build an apprenticeship network to share and accelerate best practices with other companies.